Double BFV quantisation of 3d Gravity: BFV resolution of coisotropic submanifolds

-\begin{remark}[Reduction by stages] This picture emerges, for example, when $C$ is the zero-level set of the momentum map for a Hamiltonian action $G\circlearrowright F$, while $\Co$ is the zero-level set of the momentum map associated to a (normal) subgroup.
+\begin{remark}[Reduction by stages] Coisotropic embeddings of Lie type emerge, for example, when $C$ is the zero-level set of the momentum map for a Hamiltonian action $G\circlearrowright F$, while $\Co$ is the zero-level set of the momentum map associated to a (normal) subgroup.
 In other words, an example is given when performing symplectic reduction ``by stages'' \cite{marsden2007stages}.
 While in this section we will \emph{not} assume that the functions $f_{ij}^k$ and $h_{ij}^k$ be structure constants of a Lie algebra, in our main example this will be the case.
 However, it is worthwhile to allow for a more general scenario. \end{remark}

 We summarise this construction with the following diagram

 We can then construct two BFV spaces, one associated with the reduction of $C\hookrightarrow F$ and one associated with $\Cres\hookrightarrow \underline{\Co}$.
 They are given, respectively, by